 - Learn to facilitate writing in small groups and share your skills with the community.

-- Receive our free monthly newsletter covering events, activities and information about writing on the Western Slope; sign up here (link to page)
+- Receive our free monthly newsletter covering events, activities and information about writing on the Western Slope.
+Sign up at the bottom of our main page.

-- Writers Night at the Central Library in Grand Junction – every first Tuesday at 5:30.
+- Writer’s Nights are back and live at The Art Center in Grand Junction – every first Tuesday at 6:00 p.m.
 Attend a free workshop on writing.
-Previous topics have included character, plot, electronic and self publishing, youth writing, and getting over writer’s block.
+Previous topics have included character, plot, theme, electronic and self publishing, youth writing, writer’s self care, poetry, and getting over writer’s block.

-- Plus see our EVENTS (Link) for further information about WCWF activities.
+- See our events page for further information about WCWF activities.